-Many thanks to the Pigeonhole for giving me the opportunity to read Baby along with the other Pigeons.
+Many thanks to The Pigeonhole for giving me the opportunity to read along with my fellow Pigeons.

-Many thanks to The Pigeonhole for giving me the opportunity to read this along with my fellow Pigeons in advance of publication.
+Many thanks to The Pigeonhole for allowing me to read along with the other Pigeons and the authors.